fretheo/pcg-kotlin/README.md

 Please note, current implementation includes only variations of the algorithm with a state of 64-bits.
 It doesn't include some useful features from the reference implementation, instead of that it provides an interface that should cover various use-cases.

-Resulting artifact is a kotlin-common library that could be used within either JS or Java environment.
+Resulting artifact supposed to be a kotlin-common library that could be used within either JS or Java environment.
+For now we have separate artifacts for each respective platform.

 ## Getting Started